ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### A. Create a mapping record of Center, User and Machine in Center-User-Machine Mapping Masterdata DB

-On receiving a request to add a mapping of Center, User and Machine with the input parameters (regcntr_id, usr_id, machine_id and is_active) the system Store the Mapping of Center, User and Machine in the DB
+On receiving a request to add a mapping of Center, User and Machine with the input parameters (regcntr_id, usr_id, machine_id and is_active), the system Store the Mapping of Center, User and Machine in the DB

 1. While mapping the system Validates if all required input parameters have been received as listed below for each specific request